zeroc-ice/ice-demos/cpp/IceGrid/customLoadBalancing/README.md

 $ client
 ```
 This will deploy the application described in the file
-"application.xml" and start the client.
+`application.xml` and start the client.

 The client makes an invocation on the "pricing" well-known object to
 retrieve the preferred currencies of the server.
 The client sets up a